DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Experiment Details

 \subsection{Additional Experiment: Synthetic manifold in $\R ^ 5$}

 We evaluate our method's performance on a synthetic problem introduced by \citep{rozet2024learning}.
 In this setting, the latent space is $\cX=\R^5$, with the latent distribution $\Pxs$ supported on a one-dimensional curve in $\R^5$.
-The corruption process generates observations $Y=(AX+\epsilon,A)$ through the following steps: (1) sample a latent point $X\sim \Pxs$, (2) sample a corruption matrix $A \in \R^{2 \times 5}\sim \PA$ with rows drawn uniformly from the unit sphere $\mathbb{S}^4$, and (3) add Gaussian noise $\epsilon\sim \normal{0,\sigy^2\id}$.
+The observation $Y=(AX+\epsilon,A)$ is generated through the following steps: (1) sample a latent point $X\sim \Pxs$, (2) sample a corruption matrix $A \in \R^{2 \times 5}\sim \PA$ with rows drawn uniformly from the unit sphere $\mathbb{S}^4$, and (3) add Gaussian noise $\epsilon\sim \normal{0,\sigy^2\id}$.

 Following \citet{rozet2024learning}, we apply our method to a dataset of $65536$ independent observations with noise variance $\sigy^2 = 10^{-4}$.
 Detailed experimental settings are presented in \cref{appdx:curve}.
 Figure~\ref{fig:curve-2D-compare} illustrates the two-dimensional marginals of the reconstructed latent distribution compared to those obtained by \citep{rozet2024learning}.
 The results demonstrate that our method achieves better concentration around the ground-truth curve, providing empirical evidence that the conditional diffusion model learns the posterior distribution more accurately than the approximate posterior sampling scheme of \citep{rozet2024learning} (cf. \cref{sec:EM-diffusion-discuss}).